saanuregh/discord.js-pagination/README.md

 - **interaction** : The interaction that initiated the instantiation of the paginator.
 - **user** : The user who sent the interaction that instantiated the paginator.
 - **channel** : The channel where the interaction came from, this is also where the paginator message will be sent.
-- **pages** : The cache of MessageOptions mapped by their `identifier`.
+- **pages** : The cache of PageEmbeds mapped by their respective `pageIdentifier`.
   - If pages are provided in the options of the constructor, this will be all of the pages provided mapped by their index.
-- **startingIdentifier** : The initial identifier provided in the paginator options - should resolve to the first page.
+- **initialIdentifiers** : The initial identifiers object provided in the paginator options.
+  - Must contain a `pageIdentifier`
 - **numberOfPages** : The number of pages.
-- **previousPageIdentifier** : The identifier of the previous page, `null` indicates no page change.
+- **previousPageIdentifiers** : The identifiers object from the previous navigation, `null` indicates no page change yet.
-- **currentPageIdentifier** : The identifier of the current page.
+- **currentPageIdentifiers** : The identifiers object of the current page.
 - **options** : The options provided to the paginator after merging defaults.

 ## ActionRowPaginator Properties